yalmip/yalmip.github.io/_posts/commands/2017-09-17-savesdpafile.md

 ````

 ### Comments

 The SDPA ASCII format is limited (equalities and second order cones are not supported), hence many YALMIP models will fail to be saved.

-If you have equalities in your model, you can circumvent this by telling YALMIP to eliminate them by using the option '''removeequalities''' (see details [http://users.isy.liu.se/johanl/yalmip/pmwiki.php?n=Commands.Sdpsettings here])
+If you have equalities in your model, you can circumvent this by telling YALMIP to eliminate them by using the option *removeequalities* (see details [sdpsettings])

 ### See also
 [saveampl], [export]